Land Clearing & Brush Removal in South Lake Tahoe, CA

 - Alpine stump removal

-Expert tree care for South Lake Tahoe's alpine and subalpine forests.
-From hazardous tree removal to crown thinning for fire safety, we work safely at elevation with equipment designed for mountain conditions and heavy snowfall.
+Expert tree removal for South Lake Tahoe's alpine and subalpine forests.
+Focused on hazardous and dead tree removal for fire safety, the crew works safely at elevation with equipment designed for mountain conditions and heavy snowfall.

 - Alpine hazardous tree removal